Got a budget of $300-$400 for a new gaming monitor?

 Alternatives

-- KTC H27P22S – more affordable monitor based on the same panel without USB-C / KVM
+- KTC H27P22S – a bit more affordable model without USB-C

-- Acer XB273K V3bmiiprx – another model without USB-C / KVM that sometimes goes on sale for below $400
+- Acer XB273K V3bmiiprx – another model without USB-C that sometimes goes on sale for below $400

 Best HDR Gaming Monitor

-You can even get a display with proper HDR support under $400, though this monitor is also included in our under $300 and $250 (when on sale) buyer’s guides!
+You can even get a display with proper HDR support for under $400!

 Best HDR Gaming Monitor Under $400